-All 24 LEAs will be provided guidance and technical assistance on plan requirements prior to the development and submission of their safe return/continuity of service plans.
-This approach provides the opportunity for LEAs to organize and prepare for the development of their safe return/continuity of service plans.
 Throughout plan development, the MSDE staff will provide customized support to LEAs to ensure their safe return/continuity of service plans adhere to Federal and State requirements.
-All LEAs will be required to submit signed assurances certifying that they have adhered to all Federal and State requirements, such as the adoption of policies and description of policies for each strategy listed in table B1.
+All LEAs will be required to submit signed assurances certifying that they have adhered to all Federal and State requirements, such as the adoption of policies and description of policies for each strategy listed in table B1 (included as a requirement of the ARP ESSER Use of Funds Application Template developed by the MSDE).
+LEAs will also be required to indicate (using the Strategies for Reopening Monitoring Form, see items 7 and 8) where in their safe return/continuity of service plans they have addressed health and safety strategies.

 All safe return/continuity of service plans submitted by LEAs will be reviewed by a cross-agency team at the MSDE to assess the level of completeness and the degree to which content in the safe return/continuity of service plans meet Federal and State requirements.
+The Strategies for Reopening Monitoring Form outlines 13 elements that must be included in each safe return/continuity of service plan, and against which all LEA plans will be reviewed by the MSDE monitoring team.
 LEA safe return/continuity of service plans that are not approved by the MSDE will receive feedback to inform modifications.
-All modified safe return/continuity of service plans are required to be resubmitted to the MSDE for review and approval.
+LEAs will be required to resubmit all modified safe return/continuity of service plans to the MSDE for review and approval (see MSDE Monitoring Plan 6.22.21 - this document also serves as supporting evidence for B.2.ii-iii).

 ii.
-How the SEA will ensure that each LEA plan describes how it will ensure continuity of services including but not limited to services to address the students' academic needs, and students' and staff social, emotional, mental health, and other needs, which may include student health and food services; All 24 LEAs are required either to submit new safe return/continuity of service plans or update their existing recovery/reopening plans to identify services to address student academic needs, and student, parents/families, and staff SEL/mental health, and other needs, which may include student health and food services and facilities upgrades (such as HVAC installation/upgrades).
+How the SEA will ensure that each LEA plan describes how it will ensure continuity of services including but not limited to services to address the students' academic needs, and students' and staff social, emotional, mental health, and other needs, which may include student health and food services;

+These safe return/continuity of service plans (whether they are new plans entirely or updated recovery plans) will identify services to address student academic needs; the SEL/mental health needs of students and staff; as well as other needs, which could include a focus on student health, food services, and facilities upgrades (such as HVAC installation/improvements).
 The MSDE will provide guidance to LEAs on using data to identify evidenced-based interventions that address identified needs.
 Throughout the safe return/continuity of service plan development, the MSDE staff will provide customized support to LEAs to ensure plans adhere to Federal and State requirements.
-All LEAs are required to submit signed assurances certifying that they have adhered to all Federal and State requirements.
+All LEAs are required to submit signed assurances certifying that they have adhered to all Federal and State requirements (included as a requirement of the ARP ESSER Use of Funds Application Template developed by the MSDE).

 All safe return/continuity of service plans submitted by school systems will be reviewed by a cross-agency team from the MSDE.
 The MSDE review team will assess the level of completeness and the degree to which content in the safe return/continuity of service plans meet Federal and State requirements.
+The Strategies for Reopening Monitoring Form outlines 13 elements that must be included in each safe return/continuity of service plan, and against which all LEA plans will be reviewed by the MSDE monitoring team.
 LEA safe return/continuity of service plans that are not approved by the MSDE will receive feedback to inform modifications.
-All modified safe return/continuity of service plans are required to be resubmitted to the MSDE for review and approval.
+LEAs will be required to resubmit all modified safe return/continuity of service plans to the MSDE for review and approval.